luiscalvo80/git_actions_course/README.md

-Repository Containing all examples and notes for the training
+container for all materials of the training